rezakj/scSeqR/README.md

 We hope to have an official release with stable functions and complete documentation in october!

-For citation please use this link: https://github.com/rezakj/scSeqR
+For citation please use this link (our manuscript is in preparation): https://github.com/rezakj/scSeqR

-Our manuscript is in preparation.

 ### Single Cell Sequencing R package (scSeqR)